HCMID/ms-hackathon-2018/docs/index.md

 -   No prior experience with manuscripts or editing is required.
 Students should currently be taking a Latin class (any level).
 -   We'll create a digital edition of a cool [9th-century Latin  manuscript with illustrated allegorical stories about animals](thumbs) (lions, mandrakes, snakes, pelicans and more).
 - You bring a laptop and enthusiasm: we'll provide lunch, snacks and training (and occasional examples of rhetorical figures like [zeugma](http://examples.yourdictionary.com/examples-of-zeugma.html)).
--   You will be cited as a contributing editor in a publication of the manuscript in the Holy Cross Library's digital Institutional Repository, [CrossWorks](http://crossworks.holycross.edu/).
+-  Our work will be submitted to a new publication series, *Holy Cross Digital Diplomatic  Editions*.
+If our work is accepted, your name will apear in the list of contributing editors!
+(The new series will be published as part of the Holy Cross Library’s digital Institutional Repository, [CrossWorks](http://crossworks.holycross.edu/hc-dde).)

 ## Who's doing this?